CHIANTI CLASSICO RIS. "GROSSO SANESE"

 Region: Marsala (Trapani) - Sicilia

-Pairings: grilled swordfish steak, fish appetizers, tuna tartare with capers, black pepper, cherry tomatoes and lemon zest.
-A vegetarian option could be the authentic tomatoe bruschetta with oregano and evoo.
+Pairings: Grilled swordfish steak, fish appetizers, tuna tartare with capers, black pepper, cherry tomatoes and lemon zest.
+A vegetarian option could be the authentic tomato bruschetta with oregano and EVOO.

 Drink by: Ready.

 Winemaking Notes: Fermentation is carried out by indigenous yeasts and with a minimum use of sulphites.
 Tirage of fresh must is added to wine in proportional quantities such as to dilute the alcohol content and provide the quantity of sugar (natural) necessary for the second fermentation.
 The sugar intake does not exceed 15%.
 After the tirage, at least 18 months in bottle on its own yeasts.
 Not dosed.

 Tasting Notes: Bright golden color with fine and continuous perlage.
 Mineral and fruity scents, with citrus and savory notes of Mediterranean scrub.
 On the palate it's full and dynamic, with good flavor and long persistence.